ravachol/kew/README.md

 pacman -Syu ffmpeg fftw git gcc make chafa freeimage glib2 opus opusfile libvorbis libnotify
 ```

+Notice that for some packages not only the library needs to be installed, but also development packages, for instance libopus-dev or opus-devel.

 Then run this (either git clone or unzip a release zip into a folder of your choice):

 ```bash